uncognic/DuckOS/README.md

 A open-sourced Windows operating system, which is a modification of the original windows 10, designed to reduce performance and latency.

+### Notes & Disclaimers
+⚠️ ***This iso IS STILL IN DEVELOPEMENT /\ BETA!
+Meaning bugs will occur, but duckOS is stable enough!***
+📝 This ISO is a highly modified fork of [Atlas-OS](https://atlasos.net)!
+Be aware of this and don't say the ISO is stolen!

 ### **What do we offer?**

-DuckOS is pre-tweaked.
+DuckOS is **pre-tweaked**.
 While maintaining compatibility, but also good for performance.
 Here's a good list of what we did to make the image very fast:

 - Disabled Power Saving
 - Automatically enabled MSI Mode